-• Address: Talk about a timesaver!
-When you designate a field as an address field, ACT! automatically creates seven fields: three for the street address, and another four for the city, state, ZIP, and country.
+- Address: Talk about a timesaver!
+When you designate a field as an address field, ACT! automatically creates seven fields: three for the street address, and another four for the city, state, ZIP, and country. - E-mail: It used to be that everyone you know had several phone numbers.

-- Annual Event: Like it or not, some events take place once a year.
-Use this field to find birthdays, anniversaries, and yearly renewals regardless of the year. - Date: When the time comes for you to enter information into a Date field, you see a tiny little calendar that enables you to select a date.
-The calendar supplies a useful purpose.
-If you create a field for a birthday and make it a Character field, the other local yokels using the database might get creative and input anything from Jan 1 and January 1st to 01/01 and 1/1.
-Finding all birth dates in the month of January would become an exercise in futility. - Date/Time: When you want to be really exacting, create a Date/Time field to record the exact date and time of an event. - E-mail: It used to be that everyone you know had several phone numbers.
 Now, the chances are pretty good that your contacts have numerous e-mail addresses.
 Here's your opportunity to include as many as you like. - Phone: In Chapter 4, I show you all those nifty things that ACT! does to speed up the data input process.
-If you designate a field to be a Phone field, you automatically get a year's supply of dashes. - Picture: A picture is worth a 1,000 words, and here's where you can stick a picture of each client or a picture of each product that they bought. - Time: If time is of the essence, this is where you can input a time. - Yes/No: This actually creates a check box field that you can mark.
-Call me old-fashioned, but I think Check Box would have been a more appropriate name.
+If you designate a field to be a Phone field, you automatically get a year's supply of dashes. - Picture: A picture is worth a 1,000 words, and here's where you can stick a picture of each client or a picture of each product that they bought. - Yes/No: This actually creates a check box field that you can mark.
+Call me old-fashioned, but I think Check Box would've been a more appropriate name.
 To further confuse the issue, a query on this field looks for True or False values.